 This also makes the VPN suitable for torrenting, and there doesn't appear to be any P2P restrictions on any of Avira's VPN servers.
 However, please bear in mind that this feature is not available on the free plan.

 Speed and Performance

-Speed tests were performed on a 50 Mbps fiber connection.
-As you can see from the base test results, my internet wasn't performing as fast as it is supposed to (which is very common where I live).
-The good news is that the VPN didn't slow me down that much, particularly on the British and Dutch servers.
-However, the US server (which was probably being put under more stress) was a bit slower than the base tests (performed using a New York test server on testmy.net).
+As you can see from the base test results, my internet wasn't performing as fast as it is supposed to (which is pretty common where I live).
+The good news is that the VPN didn't slow me down very much, particularly on the British and Dutch servers.

 Try our leak test